Tugduoff/RType/CONTRIBUTING.md

 # CONTRIBUTING
-The following section declare how you could contribute to the project
+Here you can find informations on how you could contribute to the project

 ## Pull requests
 If you want to contribute to the project, you should do so with a pull request.